opdavies/oliverdavies.uk/source/_pages/index.md

 ## What I can help you with

-Register for a [monthly Drupal development subscription][subscription] and have an expert Drupal developer working on your application.
-Get unlimited requests for a fixed monthly price.
+If you have a Drupal application, register for a [Drupal development subscription][subscription] and have unlimited access to an expert Drupal developer for a fixed monthly price.

-If you are stuck on an unsupported version of Drupal, such as 7, 8 or 9, and don't know what's involved in upgrading, [book a Drupal upgrade consultation call][call] or [roadmap for your website][roadmap].
+If you are stuck on an unsupported version of Drupal, such as 7, 8 or 9, and need help upgrading, [book a Drupal upgrade consultation call][call] or [roadmap for your website][roadmap].

 If you need help or another pair of eyes on your code, book a [1-on-1 consultation call][call] or an [online pair programming session][pair] with me, with a 100% money-back guarantee.

-If you want to learn to write better software faster, I'm available for [development team coaching][team coaching].
+If your team wants to write better software faster, I'm available for [development team coaching][team coaching].

 ## Looking for something else?